Dr. Richard Bensa

 Morgan is employed as a Senior Receptionist at the Branyan Clinic.
 Morgan holds the leadership role on our reception team.
 She commenced work at the Clinic in late 2015.
 Previously, Morgan worked in the Mining Industry as a Maintenance Receptionist.
 Morgan works in all areas of admin within the clinic.
 These multi-discipline admin areas include Lungsmart Pulmonary Rehabilitation, Heartstart Cardiac Rehabilitation, General Practice, Branyan Physiotherapy, Psychology, Diabetes Education and Exercise Physiology.
 Morgan is studying her Certificate IV in Medical Assisting.

-Bonnie commenced working at Branyan Clinic in 2014 as a Senior Medical Receptionist before taking on the position of head Rehabilitation Administration Officer in 2015.
+Bonnie commenced working at Branyan Clinic in 2014 as a Receptionist.
 Bonnie has over 13 years’ combined working experience within the health sector from both a clinical and community-based perspective.
-Her pharmaceutical background has made a smooth transition in her efficiency to process and interpret incoming referrals for the clinic’s primary rehabilitation programs; LungSmart and HeartStart.
-Bonnie prides herself on making patients first interaction with the clinic a positive, professional, friendly and pleasant experience, as she is the first point of contact to gaining rehabilitation treatment from the team of treating professionals at the clinic.
+Bonnie prides herself on making patients first interaction with the clinic a positive, professional, friendly and pleasant experience.

 Kim joined the Reception team at Branyan Clinic in October 2018.
-Kym has gained valuable experience in Administrative roles for 10 years in a couple of various industries.
+Kim has gained valuable experience in Administrative roles for 10 years in a couple of various industries.